Displacement energy of Lagrangian 3-spheres: Introduction

-Besides introducing this new version of Floer theory, we also carry out some computations of the classical Floer cohomology, which are not deformed by bounding cochains or bulk-deformations.
+Besides introducing this new version of Floer theory, we also carry out some computations of the classical Floer cohomology, which neither uses bounding cochains and bulk-deformations, nor assumes Condition \ref{condition}.
 Let $(X, \omega)$ be a closed symplectic 6-manifold such that

 on the image of the Hurewicz map $\pi_{2}(X; \mathbb{Z})\rightarrow H_{2}(X; \mathbb{Z})$.
 We say $X$ is \textit{monotone} if $c>0$, it is \textit{Calabi-Yau} if $c=0$ and it is \textit{negatively monotone} if $c<0$.
 Note that $\pi_{1}(S^{3})=\pi_{2}(S^{3})=0$ implies that $\pi_{2}(X, S)\cong \pi_{2}(X)$.
-If (1.1) is satisfied then the two homomorphisms $c_{1}$ and $\omega$ on the relative homotopy group are also proportional to each other with the same constant $c$.
+If (\ref{propo}) is satisfied then the two homomorphisms $c_{1}$ and $\omega$ on the relative homotopy group are also proportional to each other with the same constant $c$.
 In particular if $X$ is monotone then $S$ is automatically a monotone Lagrangian submanifold in the usual sense.

 First, by a degeneration method \cite{FT, FTZ} from the symplectic cut and sum construction, we can determine the displaceability of $S$ and $L_{\lambda}$ when $X$ is Calabi-Yau and negatively monotone.
-Note that Theorem 1.2 uses cylinder counting to cancel the outside disk contributions to some extent, here we find that the outside disk contributions can be forgotten by perturbing the almost complex structures.
+Note that Theorem \ref{dis} uses cylinder counting to cancel the outside disk contributions to some extent, here we find that the outside disk contributions can be perturbed away.
+Combined with the Oakley-Usher's families \cite{OU} of monotone nondisplaceable Lagrangian submanifolds in $T^{*}S^{n}$, a general phenomenon holds in all higher dimensions.

-\begin{theorem} Let $(X, \omega)$ be a Calabi-Yau or negatively monotone symplectic 6-manifold which contains a Lagrangian 3-sphere $S$.
-Consider the Lagrangian embedding